The best known of Fareham's parks and bought by the Borough Council in 1954, Holly Hill is being restored to some of its former glory.

 Leave the M27 at junction 8 for Hamble, then take the first left along the A27.
 Drive over the Hamble bridge through Swanwick and turn right into Barnes Lane at Sarisbury Green.
 Follow this road until you see the signpost right for Holly Hill Woodland Park.

-Holly Hill Woodland Park won a Gold medal in the South and South East in Bloom competition in 2009 and was overall winner in both the best countryside park category and the large town and small city category.
-Since 2008, it has been awarded a Green Flag.
-This confirms that it's managed to a high standard and acknowledges the hard work and dedication of Council employees and Friends of Holly Hill.
+Holly Hill Woodland Park has won a Gold medal in the South and South East in Bloom competition since 2009 and awarded the Green Flag since 2008.
+This confirms that it's managed to a high standard and acknowledges the hard work and dedication of Council employees and the Holly Hill Conservation Volunteers.

 If you know of any faults, such as damaged signs, fences, fly tipping, excessive litter or obstructions on footpaths you can let us know by using the online form for reporting problems with parks and open spaces or by emailing email@example.com